arosenfeld/immunedb/docs/overview.rst

 Global
 ^^^^^^
 .. warning::
-    Installing packages globally is many times not recommended.
+    Installing many packages globally is not recommended.
 Using virtual environments keeps dependencies separated from the root filesystem.
-Only in specialized situations (within a VM) should SLDB installed globally.
+Only in specialized situations (e.g. within a VM) should SLDB installed globally.

 If instead a global install is desired, run: